Rise to Success: Career Highlights of Manny Pacquiao

 October 7, 2007: Promotion to Master Sergeant

-On October 7, 2007, Manny Pacquiao was promoted to Master Sergeant, the highest rank for enlisted personnel, in the Reserve Force of the Philippine Army.
+On October 7, 2007, Manny Pacquiao was promoted to Master Sergeant, which is the highest rank for enlisted personnel in the Philippine Army reserve force.

 2008: Pacquiao stars in "Anak ng Kumander"

-In 2008, Manny Pacquiao starred in "Anak ng Kumander" with Ara Mina and Valerie Concepcion.
-The movie was not a commercial success and received negative reviews.
+In 2008, Manny Pacquiao starred in the movie "Anak ng Kumander (Child of a Commander)" alongside Ara Mina and Valerie Concepcion.
+The movie was not a commercial success.

 Loading Video...

-November 21, 2009: Pacquiao announces congressional run in Sarangani
+November 21, 2009: Pacquiao announces second congressional run

-On November 21, 2009, Manny Pacquiao announced his second run for a congressional seat, this time in Sarangani province.
+On November 21, 2009, Manny Pacquiao announced his second attempt for a congressional seat, this time in Sarangani province, his wife's hometown.

-On December 25, 2009, Manny Pacquiao starred in the superhero/comedy film "Wapakman", which was released as an entry to the 2009 Metro Manila Film Festival.
-It was not commercially successful.
+On December 25, 2009, Manny Pacquiao's superhero/comedy film "Wapakman" was released as an entry to the 2009 Metro Manila Film Festival, but it was not commercially successful.

 March 3, 2010: Pacquiao sings "Nothing's Gonna Change My Love for You" on Jimmy Kimmel Live!

-On March 3, 2010, Manny Pacquiao returned to Jimmy Kimmel Live! to cover "Nothing's Gonna Change My Love for You".
+On March 3, 2010, Manny Pacquiao returned to Jimmy Kimmel Live! to sing "Nothing's Gonna Change My Love for You."

 Loading Video...